Hi, I’m PARVEJ HOSSAIN

 panel.first=grid())

 Pie charts show proportions.
-Use pie()
+Use pie(), legend(), and ifelse() for conditional formatting.

 # Simple sales data